exchangegroup/braintree-framework-builder/README.md

 # Using Braintree iOS SDK without Cocoa Pods

-This guide shows how to build a `Braintree.framework` file from Braintree iOS SDK sources.
+This guide shows how to build a Braintree framework from Braintree iOS SDK sources.
 Once built, you will be able to just drag `Braintree.framework` to any of your apps, Objective-C or Swift.

 ### Create new Application project